-Vehicles in parks, reserves and sports arounds
+Vehicles in parks, reserves and sports grounds

-Generally, only authorised Council vehicles or emergency service vehicles are permitted in Camden Council managed parks and gardens.
+Only authorised Council or emergency service vehicles are permitted in Council managed parks and gardens.
 Limited access is available for vehicles engaged in the bump-in and bump-out and operation of an event.
-No vehicles, caravans, cranes, accommodation vehicles or trailers are permitted in any Camden Council managed parks and gardens unless specific authorisation has been given.